Portrait Marjolijn Dijkman, photo Ewen Leroux, NOVA Biennale, Paris, FR (2021)

-Her works invite audiences to engage in direct experiences that enhance empathetic relationships with their surroundings.
-They propose alternative perspectives on the intricate connections between human narratives and the broader material, environmental, and interspecies networks.
+By moving between the factual and the fictional, she uncovers hidden stories and overlooked connections among power, knowledge, and environmental transformation, revealing the biases embedded in scientific and cultural myths.
+Her works invite audiences into direct experiences that deepen empathetic relationships with their surroundings, proposing alternative perspectives on the connections between human narratives and the broader material, environmental, and interspecies networks.

 Marjolijn Dijkman (*1978, NL) lives and works in Brussels (BE) & Lahaymeix (FR).

-She graduated from the Gerrit Rietveld Academy in Amsterdam in 2001 and the MFA Piet Zwart Institute in Rotterdam in 2003.
+She graduated from the Gerrit Rietveld Academy in Amsterdam in 2001 and from the MFA program at the Piet Zwart Institute in Rotterdam in 2003.
 She was a researcher at the Jan van Eyck Academy in Maastricht in 2006 – 2007.
-She is a Ph.D. researcher at LUCA—School of Arts Brussels / Leuven University, supervised by Wendy Morris and Kyveli Mavrokordopoulou (2023-2027).
+She is a Ph.D. researcher at LUCA – School of Arts, Brussels & KU Leuven (2023-2027).

-In 2005, she founded Enough Room for Space (ERforS) with Maarten Vanden Eynde.
-Enough Room for Space is an interdependent art organization that initiates experimental collaborative research projects and tends to act as freely as possible, challenging the barriers between disciplines (artistic, scientific, or activist).
+In 2005, she founded Enough Room for Space (ERforS) with Maarten Vanden Eynde, a collaborative platform for artistic research that fosters interdisciplinary dialogues on social and ecological transformation.
 She was part of On-Trade-Off, a transnational artist-led project (2018–2024) on lithium extraction in the DRC.

-She’s an artist in residence at the EU Horizon 2020 project WaterLANDS (2023-2026) and a section editor of Commodity Frontiers Journal.
+She’s an artist-in-residence at the EU Horizon project WaterLANDS (2023-2026), an affiliated artist at JUST ART: Creating Common Grounds for Climate Justice Through Artistic Research (2026-2031), and a section editor of Commodity Frontiers Journal since 2020.

 Contact